Tuesday, November 14, 2017

 47. Bohemian Rhapsody

 Well, time to get the elephant out of the room, meaning answering the "Where is 'Bohemian Rhapsody' gonna show up?" question.
 At this juncture, what more can really be said about Queen's signature piece?
-I've never tired of it and have always loved it, but as you can see, I've never placed it at the very top of the heap as the masses have.
-The band really did pull out all the stops on it, layering the ever loving shit out of the recording, unleashing it to radio stations unedited, and providing the world with one of the all time most headbanging riffs and opera breakdowns in all of rock music.
+I have never tired of it and have always loved it, but as you can see, I also never placed it at the top of the heap as the masses have.
+The band really did pull out all the stops on it, layering the ever loving shit out of the recording and unleashing it to radio stations unedited, providing the world with one of the all time most headbanging riffs and the only opera breakdown in all of rock music.

 46. The Millionaire Waltz

-Freddie's "The Millionaire Waltz" was written about both their and Elton John's manager John Reid and is a studio performance tour de force for the band.
-It's a complex, ballroom piano serenade with multiple changes, John Deacon performing lead bass, and Brian May trying to set a record for how many guitar overdubs he could thrown on a track.
-The middle section where it busts out the heavy is a "typical" Queen moment, where Freddie's nostalgia clashes magnificently with Brian's gigantic guitar orchestration.
+Freddie's "The Millionaire Waltz" was written about both Queen and Elton John's manager John Reid, and it is a studio performance tour de force for the band.
+A complex ballroom piano serenade with multiple changes, John Deacon performed lead bass and Brian May tries to set a record for how many guitar overdubs he could thrown on a track.
+The middle section where it busts out the heavy is a "typical" Queen moment where Freddie's nostalgia clashes magnificently with Brian's gigantic guitar orchestration.

 45. White Man